jbock-java/jbock/README.md

 jbock is a simple annotation processor that generates a [getopt_long](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-inspired
 CLI parser.
 It can be used to define both short and long options.

-Just like the default behaviour of `getopt_long`, its behaviour is not `POSIXLY_CORRECT`: non-options do not stop option parsing, so options and non-options can be in any order.

-If necessary, it is possible to define a special token, that stops option parsing when encountered.
-See the `rm` example below.

 ## Goodies

 * Defines a valid Java 9 module.
 * No reflection, purely static analysis.
 * No runtime dependency.
-The generated class `*_Parser.java` is self-contained.
+The processor generates a single, self-contained class.

 ## Gotchas

-* The processor generates an implementation of an abstract, user-defined class.
+* Generates an implementation of an abstract, user-defined class.
   [auto-value](https://github.com/google/auto/tree/master/value) users should be familiar with this.
 * Uses `List<String>`, `Optional<String>` or `boolean` for properties, but not `String`.
 * Currently there are no <em>converters</em>, <em>default values</em> or <em>required checking</em>.